Choi Jung-hoon: Other ventures

-Endorsement
+Endorsements

 In September 2021, Choi was chosen as the model for the fall and winter sneaker collection of Umbro, themed "Heritage of Passion."
 He later became the ambassador for the clothing brand Customellow by Kolon Industries FnC.
 It was the first time for the brand to collaborate with an artist in a music project, which included the production of the music video for "King of Romance," one of the tracks from Jannabi's third full-length album The Land of Fantasy (2021) and other advertisement campaigns.

 In May 2022, Choi became the endorser of Sennheiser's Momentum True Wireless 3 earbuds.
 In July 2022, Choi and Ahn Seul-ki served as the brand ambassadors for the ad campaign "Runners Helping Runners" by Nike.
 Choi has also been selected by Shinsegae International as the menswear brand ambassador of Studio Tomboy (2022–2023).

 In 2024, Kooksoondang has selected Choi as the brand ambassador for the representative traditional liquor brand Bekseju.